Hungry Happenings

 Roll out Chocolate Chip Cookie Dough

 Roll the cookie dough out into a large circle.
-Drape it over the tin foil lined bowl, cut off any excess dough.
+Drape it over the tin foil-lined bowl, and cut off any excess dough.
 Freeze for 30 minutes.

 Sorry, I missed taking a picture of this step.